Clementi Town Secondary School

 Clementi Town Secondary School (CTSS) is a government secondary school located in Clementi, Singapore, founded in the 1980s.

 History

-The school was officially opened on 22 July 1982 by the then-Member for Parliament of Clementi Bernard Chen Tien Lap.
+The school was officially opened on 22 July 1982 by the then-Member for Parliament of Clementi Bernard Chen.
 In 1984, in order to prevent students loitering in public places, the school's prefects, in cooperation with the Students' Care Service, set up a location for students to relax and study after school hours.
 This centre was the first of its kind in secondary schools in Singapore.